-Section Project title and ID [related Fast Track] Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.2 Valorization of the Ethiopian coffee origins for marketing improvement Location: Ethiopia PEA: UNIDO/illycaffè Duration: 2 years 1.
-US\$5,295,941 2.
-3. 4.
-Proposal: PJ-46/13 Rev. 1 VSS comments: PJ-47/13 PJ-53/13 The project aims at the valorization of the coffees produced in different Ethiopian regions of origin in order to improve the direct marketing of coffee at the cooperative level.
-Feb 2014.
-The VSS recommended endorsing the proposal 3.3 Improving the participation of women in the coffee value chain in Cameroon Location: Cameroon PEA: CCIC Duration: 3 years 1.
+Section Project title and ID [related Fast Track] Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up SECTION II I: PROJECTS - ENDORSED BY THE I ICC AND SEEKING FUNDS FO R IMPLEMENTATION 3.1 Revitalization of the coffee sector of Zimbabwe through enhancement of the coffee value chain Location: Zimbabwe PEA: Zimbabwe Coffee Mill Duration 3 years 1.
+U\$\$6,780,000 2.
+U\$\$3,017,100 3.
+U\$\$ 4.
+U\$\$3,762,900 Proposal: PJ-65/13 PJ-83/15 The purpose of the programme is to revitalize coffee production in Zimbabwe through supporting smallholder farmer groups.
+This will be achieved through a sustainable increase in coffee production, productivity, quality and profitability through enhancement of the coffee value chain in Zimbabwe.
+3.2 Improving the participation of women in the coffee value chain in Cameroon Location: Cameroon PEA: CCIC Duration: 3 years 1.
 U\$\$1,219,400 2.
 U\$\$907,400 3.
 U\$\$25,000 4.
 U\$\$287,000 Proposal: PJ-66/14 The project aims to increase the income of women coffee farmers through building their capacity for better marketing and processing.
 ICO VSS: Feb 2014 ICO ICC: Mar 2014 Follow-up: The Executive Director submitted the proposal to the CFC for consideration under its 4 th Open Call for Proposals issued in April 2014.
 However, the Consultative Committee of the CFC noted that the proposal still lacks transparent financial presentation and should need further improvement.
-The proponent has been informed and preparations are underway to submit to the CFC's 7 th Open Call for Proposals issued recently.
-In addition, the Executive Director has written to the African Development Bank for financial assistance in the framework of the empowerment of women in the coffee sector.
+The Secretariat requested the proponent to submit the project to the CFC under the Open Call for Proposals system.
+However, the proponent missed the deadline and is going to submit it to the next Open Call for Proposals.
+Another option is for this project to be included in the new partnership with the African Development Bank under the Africa Coffee Facility.